 Elevation: 11,972 ft

-I have tried to reach this summit on three different occasions.
+I have tried to reach this summit on 3 different occasions.
 I have tried it twice from Donaldson Peak and ran out of time.
 I tried to traverse over from Mount Breitenbach and found the route blocked by cliffs.
 And, I have tried it from Jones Creek, but ran out of time and ambition.
 It’s the highest Idaho peak that I have yet to climb.

 Additionally, I have crossed half of the ridge reaching the high point between the two peaks.
-When I asked Wes Collins about the ridge, he indicated it was not a nice ridge walk.
-In the half of the ridge that I crossed, I found the obstacles were not difficult, but the last half of the ridge is more complicated.
+When I asked Wes Collins about the ridge, he indicated that it was not a nice ridge walk.
+In the half of the ridge that I crossed, I found that the ridge obstacles were not difficult, but the last half of the ridge is more complicated.
 It looked like it would be very time consuming and require me to drop down off the ridge in places.

 Rick Baugher and Chuck Ferguson

 Rick Baugher and Chuck Ferguson missed a first ascent on this peak as they found a small cairn on the summit.
 Here are Rick’s notes from his climb:

 Drove to the mouth of Jones Creek with Chuck and David Ferguson.
 As usual, the rubbly stream bed required many crossings.
 Running shoes worked well for this.
 At around 9,500 feet, there appears to be perennial snow.
 In this steep, narrow gully the snow is covered and protected by a layer of rockfall.
 Continue up into a cirque, over and around small cliff bands, then up a ledge.
 Do a short scramble on the West Ridge to reach the summit of No Regret Peak.
 We found a small cairn in place, but no register.
 It didn’t appear old.
 We left a register.
 Windy as usual.
 We descended our ascent route.
 We found good brachiopod fossils in the Paleozoic limestone of the upper cirque.